5. THE RIEDLIN COMPANIES (1919 - 1931)

 J. H. Kruse, Sec./Treas. of Bavarian

 For at least a few days, dictograph operators were recording and translating the conversations that took place in the store.
 The operators claimed they were able to distinguish the voices of each person involved in the conversations.
 Evidently, the men never discussed anything that was construed as subversive actions against the U.S. However, there were claims that the men made some very pro-German comments.
 A few months later, in July of 1918, seven men, including J. H. Kruse, were tried in court.
 The men denied saying comments that were claimed by the dictograph operators.
 An example of a specific charge that J. H. Kruse denied was saying that he "would rather see his son get married than go into the Navy."
 It was reported that the trial was orderly, attended by 400 members of Citizens' Patriotic League and had some celebratory qualities, as it was held on July 4th, 1918.
-Even though the accused men had lived and worked in America for most of their lives, were in their sixties and seventies and had pleaded innocent, six of the seven were found guilty.
-Holding the trial on the fourth of July, which was attended by a few hundred people from a patriotic league, was likely not advantageous to these men.
+Even though the accused men had lived and worked in America for most of their lives, men were in their sixties and seventies and had pleaded innocent, six of the seven were found guilty.
+Apparently, such ethnic prejudice against German immigrants while America was still engaged in WWI against the Germans was not uncommon.

 THE WM.
 RIEDLIN BEVERAGE CO.